Symposium

-For centuries, architectural theory, discourse and agency have been based on day and solar paradigms.
-References to night in Vitruvius’ De architectura, largely considered the founding text of western architectural theory, are residual and the same absence can be identified in the Renaissance treatises by Leon Battista Alberti or Andrea Palladio.
-It was not until the 19th and 20th centuries that the successive invention and institutionalization of artificial light in private and public spaces gradually transformed the agency of night in the architectural discipline.
-Never mind that leisure is mostly associated with night or that work activities increasingly occur in night shifts.
-Today we sleep one hour less than one hundred years ago.
-We keep working at night, socializing at night, living at night: time has become elastic.
-Since the invention of artificial light, the urban environment has seen human activity expand and intensify, forever transforming the means of material and cultural production.
-From casinos to nightclubs, movie theaters to corner shops, the identity of contemporary human beings and their domestic, professional and cultural spaces are inseparable from night.
+For centuries, architectural theory, discourse, and agency have been rooted in day and solar paradigms.
+References to the night in Vitruvius’ De architectura, largely considered the founding text of Western architectural theory, are residual, and a similar scarcity can be identified in the Renaissance treatises by Leon Battista Alberti or Andrea Palladio.
+It was not until the 19th and 20th centuries that the successive invention and institutionalization of electric lighting in private and public spaces gradually transformed the role of the night in the architectural discipline.

-By analyzing and studying “night scenes”, Nocturnal History of Architecture hopes to show how night is not only an area of precarity and insecurity (haunted), but also a laboratory for the development of new forms of living.
-The colloquium organized by the new Master in Interior Architecture at HEAD-Genève proposes to use the lens of different environments and typologies that, throughout history, have shaped our notions of architecture, space and life.
-The seminar traces a path from ancient to early modern times, and from modernity to present time, using the nocturnal spaces that have determined current notions of architecture to question those same concepts.
-Over the course of four sessions, the colloquium will generate productive frictions and offer opportunities to expand our understanding of what architecture at night was and can be.
+By analyzing and studying "night scenes," the international symposium Nocturnal History of Architecture aims to reveal neglected areas of scholarship and provide a laboratory for the development of alternative forms of architectural historiography.
+It traces a path from ancient to early modern times and from modernity to the present, using the nocturnal spaces that have shaped current notions of architecture to question those same concepts.
+Over the course of four sessions, the symposium will generate productive frictions and offer opportunities to expand our understanding of what architecture at night was like across a wide range of historical periods and what it can be in the near future.

 Download program